- College Leadership

 All in person testing has been cancelled until further notice.
 Testing Center staff will be available for student support by phone, email and video conference, Monday through Friday.

-Remote Accuplacer placement testing is currently on hold until College Board has completed their process for making it available again.
+Remote Accuplacer placement testing for math and English is now being offered.
+Learn more on our Placement Tests page.
 ACT/SAT & 10th grade PSAT score reports for testing exemptions can be e-mailed in for evaluation and being entered into your student record.

 Students can reach the Testing Center by email at testingcenter [at] arapahoe [dot] edu.
 Students should rely on communication with their instructor for specific testing information.

 For veteran’s benefits please contact Lance Coppin at lance [dot] coppin [at] arapahoe [dot] edu.
 For general veteran’s support, please contact Dominic Pillitteri at dominic [dot] pillitteri [at] arapahoe [dot] edu.

 The last day to withdraw from most courses was May 5, 2020.
 At this time, to avoid impacts to students’ financial aid and to not lose the time and energy you have already invested in spring courses, we encourage you to wait to make a decision to withdraw.
 While we realize the uncertainty and unknown is challenging, ACC faculty and staff are committed to helping you continue to make progress in your courses in this challenging time.
 If you are receiving financial aid, do not withdraw without discussing the impact on your financial aid status.

 ACC and the Community College System of Colorado do not have a tuition refund process, however there is an Appeal for Tuition Credit process.
 Please refer to this process if you do decide to withdraw from your courses.
 Again – we would urge you to not make that decision until the week of April 13 and see what develops.

 What This Means at ACC and Other Resources